50% off all plans.Ends 10 June 2026Claim 50% off

 Total negative: -$0.15

-Insight: CrunchField is priced close to its full economic value ceiling.
-Further price increases require either building additional differentiation value (new flavors, improved recipe) or eroding the NBCA's advantages (improving shelf position negotiations).
+Insight.
+CrunchField is priced close to its full economic value ceiling.
+Further price increases require either building additional differentiation value (new flavors, improved recipe) or eroding the NBCA's advantages (better shelf position negotiations).
 Taking price to $4.49 without new value creation would push above TEV and invite volume loss.

 Applying EVE in FMCG Pricing

-EVE is most powerful when used as a negotiation and justification tool -- both internally (defending your price to finance) and externally (defending your price to retailers).
+EVE earns its keep as a negotiation and justification tool, both internally (defending your price to finance) and externally (defending your price to retailers).

 Practical applications:

-4. Common pitfall: Teams overweight their own product's strengths and underweight the NBCA's advantages.
-Be honest about negative differentiation.
-A premium biscuit with limited distribution has a real negative differentiation value vs. a mainstream brand available everywhere.
+4. Common pitfall.
+Teams overweight their own product's strengths and underweight the NBCA's advantages.
+Be candid about negative differentiation.
+A premium biscuit with limited distribution has a real negative differentiation value versus a mainstream brand available everywhere.
 Acknowledge it and either fix it or price around it.

 Continue exploring